MarcG-TUE/ParetoCalculator/README.md

 Note that the project ParetoCalculatorLibrary creates a static library with all functionality for your own Pareto Algebra calculations

+See README_WIN.txt

+### On Linux

+The static library with all Pareto Algebra operations can be compiled with Linux/gcc.
+There is currently no example application for gcc to illustrate its use.

+See README_LINUX.txt

 ------------------------------------------------------------------

 ## Documentation

 Is there any documentation for the Pareto Calculator?

+There is currently no documentation for the Pareto Calculator.
+The Linux build generates doxygen documentation.

 Documentation for the library can be found at <http://www.es.ele.tue.nl/pareto.>

 ------------------------------------------------------------------

 ## License

 What license is used for the Pareto Calculator?